Theory of post-jamming rigidity in feedback-regulated cellular packings

 This reduces the depletion density to

-Threshold broadening in Eq.~(\ref{eq:sharpassumption}) and injection of new unconstrained buds by later divisions change the picture only modestly and are treated in the Supplemental Material \cite{SM}.
+The impact of threshold broadening in Eq.~\eqref{eq:sharpassumption} and the contribution from the injection of new unconstrained buds by cell division are minor in the strong-feedback regime.
+The full quantitative analysis is presented in Appendix~\ref{app:depletion}.

-\runin{Mechanical consequences} The same two-sector perspective explains the anomalous mechanics observed in Ref.~\cite{Gniewek2019}.
-For a mechanically arrested packing, the instantaneous response to an externally imposed strain has the effective-medium form
+\runin{Mechanical consequences} The same split between free and compressed sectors accounts for the mechanics reported in Ref.~\cite{Gniewek2019}.
+For a mechanically arrested packing, the mean-field estimates combine an affine bulk response with the standard excess-coordination scaling of the shear response: